Skip to main content

 Introduction

-Moving Average is a powerful analytical tool used to analyze time series data by smoothing out fluctuations and identifying trends.
-By calculating the average value of a variable over a rolling window of time, Moving Average helps to smooth out the variations and helps the actual trend stand out better.
+Moving Average is a powerful analytical tool used to help identifying trends in time series data.
+By averaging the values of a variable over a rolling window, we can smooth out fluctuations and help the actual trend stands out better.

-In this tutorial, we will create a report that visualizes both the monthly revenue and the 3-month-moving average revenue of an E-commerce business using the trailing_period() function in Holisitcs.
+In this tutorial, we will create a report that visualizes both the monthly revenue and the 3-month-moving average revenue of an E-commerce business using the trailing_period() and window_avg() functions in Holistics.

 Setup